Beginner's Class: 7:15

 Bill Heimbrock presented a “Guide to Identifying Cincinnati Fossils” to help the beginner get started in collecting our local fossils.
 Already know that stuff?
 No Problem.
 It was loaded with good tips for the more experienced collector as well.

 General Meeting: 8 pm in 201 Braunstein Hall:

-Tim Patton “Paleo Pompeii: snapshots of a half-billion year old ecosystem.”
+Tim Paton “Paleo Pompeii: snapshots of a half-billion year old ecosystem.”

 First, Vice President Rich Fuchs introduces our distinguished speaker.